Is a Cover Letter Necessary?

 When you’ve found your dream job

 It’s not every day you find a job opening that meets all your requirements and genuinely gets you excited about the prospect of working.
 In those cases, you must take advantage of every opportunity to pitch your candidacy and ensure recruiters see all the ways you’re the best candidate for the job.
-A cover letter allows you to share additional achievements from the ones in your resume and explain why you’re really interested in this particular role.
+A cover letter allows you to share additional achievements from the ones in your resume and explain why you’re interested in this particular role.

 When you have more to say